Dem Rep Says Trump Doesn’t Get He’s Not A ‘Medieval King’

-It’s Thanksgiving weekend, and while many Americans are dreaming about what to serve as side dishes for dinner (alongside the Turkey, of course), one Democratic lawmaker in the House of Representatives is saying that the president may believe we are meant to serve him at his every wish and whim.
+It’s Thanksgiving weekend, and while many Americans are dreaming about what to serve as side dishes for dinner (alongside the turkey, of course), one Democratic lawmaker in the House of Representatives is saying that the president may believe we are meant to serve him at his every wish and whim.

 Rep. Jim Himes (D-Connecticut) opined on Wednesday morning that President Donald Trump acts more like a monarch than he does a democratically elected official.
 In the latter sense, such an official is meant to serve the people; but in the former, the people would serve him, and that’s exactly what Himes thinks Trump believes his role as president entitles him to.